-- Each department director develops a hierarchy of positions to assume the responsibility of emergency communications leader. - Each emergency communications leader on duty receives adequate training in the responsibilities of this job duty. - Upon receiving information indicating that the hotel guests and employees are in immediate danger, immediately relay the information to the front office-dial 0. - All emergency communications leaders on duty report to the front office for an emergency communications meeting.
-Directions are given for assisting guests and employees to evacuate. - Employees on duty take direction from the emergency communications leaders on duty on assisting guests and employees in evacuating the hotel.
+- Each department director will develop a hierarchy of positions to assume the responsibility of emergency communications leader. - Each emergency communications leader on duty will receive adequate training in the responsibilities of this job duty. - Upon receiving information indicating that the hotel guests and employees are in immediate danger, immediately relay the information to the front office-dial "0."